 Dr Steigmann shared new simplified techniques for UK dentists to achieve predictable soft tissue architecture.

 The below images give an example of the technique and work of Dr Steigmann.
 They show how the papilla was built to ensure an aesthetically pleasing result in implant dentistry.

 The achievement of optimal aesthetics around anterior dental implants has been a major challenge for many clinicians.
 The key to an aesthetically pleasing appearance lies in the clinician’s ability to properly manage the soft tissue profile around dental implants.

 After osseo-integration and function, patients expect an aesthetic result from implant dentistry, however, aesthetically pleasing results are not possible without soft tissue perfection.

-Is one dependent on the other and will the results of the discussion make you more attached to your choice of implant?
+Is one dependent on the other and did the results of the discussion make you more attached to your choice of implant?

 Improving customer loyalty and recall rates should be the highest priority for marketing your practice.
 Many practices make the mistake…